There are many options that may help you

 Meet up groups to support one another

-Planning happy events that do not include eating or close quiet settings, go bowling, biking, etc.
+Planning happy events that do not include eating or close, quiet settings; instead, go bowling, biking, etc.

 Family counseling to help with boundaries, understanding, supportive actions

-Using your American Disabilities Act Protection rights to accomodation on the job and in school
+Using your American Disabilities Act Protection rights to accommodation on the job and in school

 At this point in time, we have only anecdotal reports of improvement related to various medications.
 It does appear that drugs that are aimed at anti-anxiety or anti-OCD conditions may have some positive effect on misophonia but this remains to be verified in studies and medication trials.